 Pregnancy massage is wonderful in so many ways.
 It can help to alleviate many of the associated strains and stresses of pregnancy in addition to being a truly relaxing and calming experience at a time when you may be feeling emotionally delicate, stressed or just in need of some time for yourself.

-Pregnancy and Postnatal Massage is generally a more gentle and relaxing treatment than regular massage and avoids deep tissue and trigger point therapy.
-However it can still be targeted to problem areas.
+Pregnancy Massage is a gentle and relaxing treatment, however it can still be targeted to problem areas.
 Treatment is adapted to different positions, depending on what stage of pregnancy or recovery you are at, but always with your comfort as the most important factor.

 In addition to the physical changes, hormone levels in the body change.
 It is well known that these changes in levels may make a woman feel more sensitive or out of control of their emotions at times, but hormones also cause physiological changes such as the release of relaxin which soften ligaments to help loosen the pelvis, but may also cause hypermobility in the joints and progesterone which soften muscles but may cause constipation, haemorrhoids and varicose veins.